Much of what used to be on this page has moved to character arc pages.

 Saionji and Ruka are able to sense people’s feelings from their swords.
 In episode 29 Ruka, dueling Juri, senses hidden feelings.
 In his duel against Utena in the same episode, he predicts her miraculous victory and charges, either to pre-empt the miracle, or (as I think) to provoke it as Touga does in episode 11.
 In episode 36 Saionji, about to practice with Touga, senses Touga’s failing self-confidence.

 Touga participates in an obvious and yet complicated parallel with Akio, where Touga comes off as similar but lesser in every aspect.
 Except one!
 Both defeat Utena and take her sword.
 Touga defeats Utena by destroying her conviction, or determination, through a trick; he convinces Utena not to fight him.
 Without determination, Utena’s power of miracles does not operate.
 Akio uses the same trick successfully in the First Seduction othello game, but in the final showdown Akio is unable to convince Utena not to fight him; he can only defeat Utena physically, through Anthy’s backstab.
 Utena retains her determination (and renews it by looking up at Anthy in the air), and her power of miracles operates.
-Touga was the only one to disable Utena’s power of miracles long enough to win a victory.
+Touga is the only one to disable Utena’s power of miracles long enough to achieve his goal (even if it didn’t stay achieved).

 Wakaba and Miki are Utena’s two regular friends (discounting Akio and Anthy who are not entirely her friends).
 They contrast: Miki closes books (in episodes 4 and 19) to hide his feelings, in the shape of Anthy’s picture inside.
 Miki’s books are practical (notebook, music book): He works but does not communicate.
 Wakaba closes books (in episodes 2 and 19) to talk with people.
 Wakaba’s books are fiction: She communicates but does not work.